Yezato/DATACOMM/LF-ADM/LF-ADM-Linux Filesystem Tree Layout.md

 On ancient systems (or embedded devices, it can be created by MAKEDEV or mknod at install or at any other time, as needed

 ![image](https://github.com/Yezato/DATACOMM/assets/95903200/19d6005c-792f-4950-8882-23f337b85812)

 Device Nodes

 ![image](https://github.com/Yezato/DATACOMM/assets/95903200/fcee95c6-4946-4ad6-97ea-19727b31842e)

 /dev Directory

+# /etc
+/etc This directory contains machine-local configuration files and some startup scripts; there should be no executable binary programs.
+Files and directories which may be found in this directory include:

+> csh.login, exports, fstab, ftpusers, gateways, gettydefs, group, host.conf, hosts.allow, hosts.deny, hosts,equiv, hosts.lpd, inetd.conf, inittab, issue, ld.so.conf, motd, mtab, mtools.conf, networks, passwd, printcap, profile, protocols, resolv.conf, rpc, securetty, services, shells, syslog.conf.

+Some of these files are pretty irrelevant today, such as mtools.conf, which is used by floppy disks.
+Some will not be found any more, no matter what the FHS says, due to software obsolescence.

+Distributions often add configuration files and directories to /etc. For example, Red Hat adds a number of other directories, including /etc/sysconfig, where a number of system configuration files and directories live.

+## Other Subdirectories
+> /etc/skel
+Contains skeleton files used to populate newly created home directories.

+> /etc/systemd
+Contains or points to configuration scripts for starting, stopping system services when using systemd.

+> /etc/init.d
+Contains startup and shut down scripts when using System V initialization.